petems/petems-swap_file/README.markdown

 ##Overview

 Manage [swap files](http://en.wikipedia.org/wiki/Paging) for your Linux environments.
+This is based on the gist by @Yggdrasil, with a few changes and added specs.

 ##Setup